Table of Contents

 Brain imaging: if intracranial etiology is suspected.

 Once the cause is identified, there are two phases of management of vomiting – namely to resuscitate and stabilize the patient in an emergent manner with subsequent treatment of the inciting factor.

 |Assess hydration status||Hydration is the most important step in the resuscitation of a pediatric patient.
 Well-established protocols are available based on age, the weight of the patient and customized therapy can be initiated.
 Regular monitoring is a must.
 While oral intake is desirable, one should use intravenous resuscitation when deemed necessary.|

 |Check for electrolyte imbalance||Vomiting is associated with an electrolyte imbalance which can occasionally turn symptomatic.
 A careful assessment of a patient’s hydration and electrolytes with the simultaneous management of the same is the key.|

 |Treat underlying etiology||Definitive treatment of the underlying condition is the ultimate treatment.|

 The normal frequency of bowel movement is about thrice daily up to alternate daily.
-Excess of daily stool volume more than 10 ml/kg/body weight per day is an objective definition of diarrhea.
+Excess of daily stool volume of more than 10 ml/kg/body weight per day is an objective definition of diarrhea.

 The working definition involves liquid consistency, increased frequency and increased volume of stools.
-Twice the normal frequency of motions for an infant, and more than three liquid stools per day in older children, is considered abnormal.
+Twice the normal frequency of motions for an infant and more than three liquid stools per day in older children is considered abnormal.